 Section 6.1.
 Governance.
 The School shall be organized and administered under the direction of the School Board elected in accordance with the School's Bylaws and Applicable Law.
-The School Board shall decide and be responsible for matters related to the operation of the School including, but not limited to, budgeting, curriculum, programming, personnel, and operating procedures.
+The School Board shall decide and be responsible for matters related to the operation of the School

+Charter Contract Friends of Education St. Croix Preparatory Academy July 1, 2025 including, but not limited to, budgeting, curriculum, programming, personnel, and operating procedures.
 In addition, the Board shall evaluate the student achievement and School's progress towards achieving its charter contract goals and commitments.